 5. A finished basement

-It was tempting to just go ahead and spend the money to fix it up, but instead, we put that money toward paying off the principal on our mortgage, allowing us to become debt free much more quickly.
+It was tempting to just go ahead and spend the money to fix it up, but instead, we put that money toward paying off the principal on our mortgage, allowing us to become debt free much quicker!

 But I can’t tell you how often I wistfully thought about the convenience of having a nicely finished basement to use, especially when we were hosting!